-They also work in many non-clinical settings such as in Government, food service, research, teaching, sports, international work in developing countries, media and communications, animal nutrition, and NGOs.
+They also work in many non-clinical settings such as government, food service, research, teaching, sports, international work in developing countries, media and communications, animal nutrition, and NGOs.

 You can look up a nutritionist and check their registration here.

 Nutritional therapists practice complementary medicine, which is not valid as a treatment in conventional medicine.
-They provide recommendations for diet and lifestyle in order to reduce or prevent health issues and illnesses.
+They provide recommendations for diet and lifestyle to reduce or prevent health issues and illnesses.

-Training for nutritional therapists is provided by the Institute of Optimum Nutrition (ION).
-The ION awards ‘Foundation Degree’ status to those who complete certain courses, however, these are not university degrees.
+The Institute of Optimum Nutrition (ION) provides training for nutritional therapists.
+The ION awards ‘Foundation Degree’ status to those who complete specific courses; however, these are not university degrees.